Important remark for all users only reading headlines:

 Remark: The TCP/IP data rate doubles with 16 Bit compared to 8 Bit.

-Remark: Although the Airspy and the RSPx hardware delivers 16 Bit data from the USB, the QIRX drivers (see above) are able to convert to 8 Bit, thus halving the TCP/IP bandwidth.
+Remark: For the RSP devices, the RSP3_tcp driver (see above) is able to convert to 8 Bit, thus halving the TCP/IP bandwidth.

 Please note: "Autostart" does NOT mean that the receiver is started automatically after having started QIRX.
 For live reception the blue triangle at the top of each receiver must always be clicked on.